faris771/MinCRUM_Laravel/README.md

 # MinCRUM - Minimalist Employee and Company Relationship Management

 ## Introduction
 MinCRUM is a simple yet powerful PHP Laravel project designed for managing employee and company relationships.
 This project aims to provide a minimalist and user-friendly interface for tracking essential information about employees and the companies they are associated with.

+This project is developed for educational purposes as part of my internship, aiming to enhance skills in web development and Laravel framework.

 ## Features